The start of a new school year can feel like you’ve forgotten how to learn.

-Luckily, I’ve picked up some tips and tricks over the years to curb those academic anxieties, and lucky for you, the sooner you pick up these habits, the better—much better.
+Luckily, I’ve picked up some tips and tricks over the years to curb those academic anxieties, and the sooner you pick up these habits too, the better—much better.
 Here are some ways to help you start your school year on the right foot:

 Develop a routine

 Motivation might be a great way to get yourself started, but most of us know it doesn't have the best stamina.
 Sticking to a routine means you’ll develop productive habits that last over the long term.

 Manage your time by developing a daily or weekly routine that schedules time for your studies, work, or volunteering, as well as time to just unwind.
 Use an app or planner to keep track of your priorities—figuring out which tasks take precedence is the first step in getting that productivity ball rolling.

 Early on, I fell into the habit of taking down every word the professor was saying.
 But only when exam season came did I realize how unhelpful my rambling, disorganized (and illegible) notes were.
 This is what I’ve learned:

 Record the lecture to review, if your professor allows recordings